-- Acting for Two: This is done with David Tennant's Doctor in episode 4, after the original series confirmed his regeneration in Journey's End was an official regeneration.
+- Acting for Two: This is done with David Tennant's Doctor in Episode 4, after the TV series confirmed his deferred regeneration in "Journey's End" was an official regeneration.

-- Adaptation Expansion: The scene where The Doctors save Gallifrey is much longer here than in the original show, and shows more of the classic Doctors.
+- Adaptation Expansion: The scene where the Doctors save Gallifrey is much longer here than in the original show, and shows more of the classic Doctors.

 - It is also an expansion of a corresponding scene from Babelcolour's Time War Chronicles videos.
 Also a case of Once More, with Clarity!.

-- Alien Geometries: After The First Doctor has beamed Doctors 2-10 aboard his ship, another TARDIS materialises in the console room.
+- Alien Geometries: After the First Doctor has beamed Doctors 2-10 aboard his ship, another TARDIS materialises in the console room.
 It is revealed to contain the interior of every present Doctor's TARDIS, allowing them all to board their separate ships by entering a single police box.

-- Aliens in Cardiff: The Sontarans literally try to invade Cardiff while The Doctors happen to be there.
+- Aliens in Cardiff: The Sontarans literally try to invade Cardiff while the Doctors happen to be there.
 Though it's Cardiff in medieval times, so it's a slightly unusual version of this trope.

-- Ambiguous Time Period: As a subtle joke about the UNIT dating controversy, the battle against Omega is merely dated as "The 20th Century."
+- Ambiguous Time Period: As a subtle joke about the UNIT dating controversy, the battle against Omega is merely dated as "The 20th Century".

 - BBC Quarry: The planet Raston is portrayed with footage of all the various planets from the show that have been shot in these.

 - Big Damn Heroes: Happens quite a few times.
 It is basically the Doctors' role throughout the story.
-They end up in the middle of ongoing conflicts, defeat the bad guys and save themselves by saving their earlier incarnations.
+They end up in the middle of ongoing conflicts, defeat the bad guys, and save themselves by saving their earlier incarnations.
 Some specific examples: